Define Rutherford Atomic Model

 - Rutherford proposed that the electrons revolve around the nucleus in fixed paths called orbits.
 According to Maxwell, accelerated charged particles emit electromagnetic radiations and hence an electron revolving around the nucleus should emit electromagnetic radiation.
 This radiation would carry energy from the motion of the electron which would come at the cost of shrinking of orbits.
 Ultimately the electrons would collapse in the nucleus.
-Calculations have shown that as per the Rutherford model, an electron would collapse in the nucleus in less than 10-8 seconds.
-So Rutherford model was not in accordance with Maxwell’s theory and could not explain the stability of an atom.
+Calculations have shown that as per the Rutherford model, an electron would collapse into the nucleus in less than 10-8 seconds.
+So the Rutherford model was not in accordance with Maxwell’s theory and could not explain the stability of an atom.

 - One of the drawbacks of the Rutherford model was also that he did not say anything about the arrangement of electrons in an atom which made his theory incomplete.

-- Although the early atomic models were inaccurate and failed to explain certain experimental results, they were the base for future developments in the world of quantum mechanics.
+- Although the early atomic models were inaccurate and failed to explain certain experimental results, they formed the base for future developments in the world of quantum mechanics.